Password (American game show): Gameplay

+Bonus round

+The original verison of the show featured one of the first bonus rounds for a television game show, known as the "Lightning Round".
+The celebrity of the winning team was given five passwords, and attempted to convey each one to his or her teammate within 60 seconds.
+Each correctly guessed word was worth $50.

+On the 2022 version, the bonus round is played with ten passwords, each starting with consecutive letters of the alphabet.
+This format was previously used as the bonus round of both Password Plus and Super Password.
+The winning contestant is given 60 seconds to attempt conveying all ten passwords to the celebrities.
+During the first 30 seconds, the contestant plays with one of the two celebrity partners, after which point the clock pauses, the other celebrity takes over, and the round continues.
+If an illegal clue is given, that password is discarded and replaced with another one beginning with the same letter.
+Each correctly guessed password is worth $1,000, with a grand prize of $25,000 if all are correctly guessed.

 Contestants

 On the CBS daytime version, contestants played two matches, win or lose, with each game awarding $100 to the winner.
-For most of the CBS nighttime version's first year, the same two players stayed for the entire show, playing as many matches as time allowed.
-However, after three contestants managed to break the $1,000 mark, this practice was changed in November 1962 to having two new contestants play each game (generally, three pairs of contestants competed in the course of each show), with winning contestants receiving $250 and losers receiving $50.
+For most of the CBS nighttime version's first year, the same two players stayed for the entire show, playing as many matches as time allowed with each player guaranteed at least $100.
+However, after three contestants managed to break the $1,000 mark, this practice was changed in November 1962 to having two new contestants play each game (generally, three pairs of contestants competed in the course of each show), with winning contestants receiving $250 and losers receiving a consolation prize (usually $50).

-For two shows in July 1965, the nighttime version experimented with a "championship match" format, in which the winners of games 1 and 2 would return to compete against each other in the final game.
-Also in 1965, the show adopted an annual "Tournament of Champions" where contestants on the daytime version who won both their games were invited back to compete for more money.

 Early on in the ABC version, contestants played a single-elimination game; winning contestants could stay until they were either defeated or won a maximum of 10 games, thus retiring them as undefeated champions.
 Later on, the limit was dropped, and champions stayed on the show until defeated.
-From 1973 to 1974, the first contestant to win a two-out-of-three match played the Lightning Round.

-Every three months, the four top winners during that period would return for a quarterly contest.
-The winner would earn $1,000 and the right to compete in the annual Tournament of Champions.
-The winner of the annual contest won $5,000, received a free trip to Macedonia, and faced the previous year's champion in a best-of-seven match for $10,000.
-Lewis Retrum, from Boston, won the Tournament of Champions two years in a row and retired undefeated when the show went off the air.
+From 1973 onward, games are played to a best of three format.